fiuneuro/cis-processing/README.md

     all files must be copied to `/scratch` for processing.
-While processing nodes used by the SLURM scheduler can access both `/scratch` and `/data`, Singularity images can only access `/scratch`, so we need a wrapper script will copy files to `/scratch` before conversion and then copy results back to `/data` after the job has finished.
+While processing nodes used by the SLURM scheduler can access both `/scratch` and `/data`, Singularity images can only access `/scratch`, so we need a wrapper script to copy files to `/scratch` before conversion and then copy results back to `/data` after the job has finished (as well as merge the results into the existing BIDS dataset).
   - MRIQC IQMs across projects are compiled into a single database to track scan quality at the FIU MRI over time and to identify scanner-specific outliers in IQMs in order to flag bad runs/subjects.